 7 Calculated as % by par-adjusted Fund AUM.
 The statistic relates solely to the in-depth engagement activities by PIMCO's ESG analysts.return to content↩

 All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.

-PIMCO as a general matter provides services to qualified institutions, financial intermediaries and institutional investors.
-Individual investors should contact their own financial professional to determine the most appropriate investment options for their financial situation.
-This material contains the opinions of the managers and such opinions are subject to change without notice.
+This material contains the current opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
+Statements concerning financial market trends are based on current market conditions, which will fluctuate.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
 PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2021, PIMCO.